MuSAELab/amplitude-modulation-analysis-module/README.md

 # Amplitude Modulation Analysis Module

 The amplitude modulation analysis module for **Python 3**, provides functions to compute and visualize the frequency-frequency-domain representation of real-valued signals.
-The **MATLAB-Octave** version of this module can be find here: [https://github.com/MuSAELab/amplitude-modulation-analysis-toolbox](https://github.com/MuSAELab/amplitude-modulation-analysis-toolbox)
+The **MATLAB-Octave** version of this module can be found here: [https://github.com/MuSAELab/amplitude-modulation-analysis-toolbox](https://github.com/MuSAELab/amplitude-modulation-analysis-toolbox)

 The module includes a GUI implementation, which facilitates the amplitude modulation analysis by allowing changing parameters on line.